-What to Feed a Betta Fish: A Complete Guide to Betta Nutrition
+What to Feed a Betta Fish: A Complete Guide to Betta Diet & Nutrition

 In the wild, bettas spend their days hunting mosquito larvae, water fleas, and tiny crustaceans in the shallow waters of Southeast Asia.
 They’re predators, not grazers.
 Your betta in its tank has the same digestive system and the same nutritional needs, just a much smaller pond.